univec-ai/postvec/web/docs/reference/gucs.md

 `pg_reload_conf()` does nothing to POSTMASTER settings.
 After changing `database`, `mode`, `ninference_path`, `embedded_*`, or preload: restart.

-Let `setup` add databases.
-A name that does not exist FATAL-loops a worker every ~15 seconds.
+`setup` should add databases.
+A name that does not exist causes the worker to fail and respawn approximately every 15 seconds.